Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-\SK{Active systems are inherently out of equilibrium in nature as they do not follow detailed balance and are driven either internally or by external forcing.
-In recent years, there have been attempts to understand their steady-state dynamical behavior within equilibrium statistical mechanics using an appropriate effective temperature.
-Analytical results on the dynamics of an active particle in a harmonic potential, also known as active Ornstein-Ullehnbeck process, suggest that an effective temperature-like dynamics accurately describes the dynamical process of the active particle \cite{Fodor2016}.
+Active systems are inherently out of equilibrium in nature as they do not follow detailed balance and are driven either internally or by external forcing.
+In recent years, there have been attempts to understand their steady-state dynamical behavior within equilibrium statistical mechanics using an appropriate effective temperature and generalized fluctuation-dissipation theory (FDT).
+The work \cite{Loi2008} shows that in the small activity limit, one can define the effective temperature of the out-of-equilibrium system using the effective FDT analysis in which the time-reversal symmetry is still intact \cite{Fodor2016}.
+Analytical results on the dynamics of an active particle in a harmonic potential, the active Ornstein-Ulhenbeck process, suggest that in a short persistent time limit, an effective potential of the active system can be used to define effective Boltzmann weight.
 Similar ideas have been extended to active glasses, which suggest that some dynamical aspects can be well understood using an effective temperature description \cite{Nandi2018, Berthier2013, Berthier2014, Ni2013, Mandal2016, Nandi2017, Berthier2019}.
-However, higher-order dynamical correlation functions like four-point susceptibility ($\chi_4(t)$) cannot be understood with the same effective temperature description, as reported in \cite{Paul2023}.
-Thus, a clear understanding of active systems in their dynamical steady states is still lacking, and the intricate effects of active driving on the dynamics continue to puzzle the scientific community.}
+However, higher-order dynamical correlation functions like four-point susceptibility ($\chi_4(t)$) cannot be understood with the same framework, as reported in \cite{Paul2023}.
+Thus, a clear understanding of active systems in their dynamical steady states is still lacking, and the intricate effects of active driving on the dynamics continue to puzzle the scientific community.